E2lre/SoftwareAcademy-P9-User/README.md

 on MySQL
 * execute script CreateDatabase.sql to create database « mediscreen_prod » and create user « mediscreen »
 * with user mediscreen_prod, exécute script create.sql to create tables patient and user
-* execute script data.sql present in ressource if PatientV2 pour initiate user table
+* execute script data.sql present in ressource if PatientV2 for initiate user table

 ## URI
 ### signin